 Is there a park or similar area where my dog can run off-leash?

-Currently a dog may only be off leash on its owner’s property or on private property with the consent of the property owner.
+Within the fenced confines of the Ferguson Forest Dog Park is the only designated off-leash area.
+A dog may only be off leash on its owner’s property or on private property with the consent of the property owner.

 What about the Ferguson Forestry Centre?
 Can we walk dogs in there off leash?

 The leash restriction applies to all properties within the Municipality unless specific permission is granted by the property owner for the use of their property for that purpose.
 The Forestry Centre has signs displayed indicating that dogs must be on a leash, except for inside the fenced area designated as an “off-leash” park.

 There are very few regulations regarding the keeping of cats.
 Similar to the limit on the number of dogs, as of August 11, 2014, a maximum of five cats per property are permitted.
 Again, this does not apply to licensed kennels or properties zoned Rural (RU), Agricultural (AG).

 What about a combination of dogs and cats?

 The total number of both dogs and cats shall not exceed five (5), where both dogs and cats are kept, with a maximum number of three (3) dogs permitted.

 I’ve come across a stray dog.
 What can I do?